Stuart Skinner: Junior

+Professional

-Edmonton Oilers
+Edmonton Oilers (2020–2025)

 Skinner with the Edmonton Oilers in 2023.

-After his selection in the 2017 NHL Entry Draft, Skinner was later signed to a three-year, entry-level contract with the Edmonton Oilers on May 14, 2018.
+After his selection in the 2017 NHL entry draft, Skinner was later signed to a three-year, entry-level contract with the Edmonton Oilers on May 14, 2018.

 Entering the final year of his entry-level contract, Skinner remained on the Oilers roster to start the pandemic-delayed 2020–21 season.
-With an injury to veteran Mike Smith, Skinner served as the Oilers backup to Mikko Koskinen through the first 9 games.
+With an injury to veteran Mike Smith, Skinner served as the Oilers' backup to Mikko Koskinen through the first 9 games.
 He made his NHL debut and first career start on January 31, 2021, against the Ottawa Senators, collecting his first win in an 8–5 victory.
 Skinner would spend the remainder of the season with the Bakersfield Condors of the American Hockey League (AHL).
 He would lead all goaltenders in wins with 20, and helped backstop Bakersfield to the Pacific Division Championship.

 Skinner would split the 2021–22 season between the AHL and the NHL.
 On February 14, 2022, Skinner recorded his first NHL shutout against the San Jose Sharks, making 20 saves to win the game 3–0.

-During the 2022–23 season, with the departure of Mikko Koskinen and injury to Mike Smith, Skinner was initially expected to be the backup to newly signed goaltender Jack Campbell.
-Skinner's strong play along with Campbell's struggling performance led Skinner to take over the starter position.
+During the 2022–23 season, with the departure of Mikko Koskinen and injury to Mike Smith, Skinner was initially expected to be the backup to newly-signed goaltender Jack Campbell.
+Skinner's strong play, along with Campbell's struggling performance, led Skinner to take over the starter position.
 On January 19, 2023, the NHL announced Skinner as one of three final players of the Pacific Division voted in the 2023 NHL All-Star Game, along with teammate Leon Draisaitl.
 Skinner ultimately appeared in 50 games in the regular season, recording a 29–14–5 record with a .914 save percentage.
 He was voted a finalist for the Calder Memorial Trophy, the NHL's Rookie of the Year award.

-On January 23, 2024, during the 2023–24 season, Skinner recorded his 11th consecutive win, beating the franchise record of 10 previously held by Grant Fuhr.
+The beginning of the Oilers' 2023–24 season got off to a less than ideal start.
+The team started the season poorly, going 3–9–1, their worst start since the 1993–94 season.
+With Skinner's early struggles and Campbell's poor play continuing from the previous season, Campbell was waived by the Oilers on November 7, 2023, for the purpose of assigning him to the American Hockey League.
+Campbell's demotion effectively made Skinner the defacto starting goaltender for the Oilers.
+After Campbell cleared waivers, the Oilers would then recall Calvin Pickard from Bakersfield, on November 8.
+Four days later, the Oilers fired then-head coach Jay Woodcroft and replaced him with Kris Knoblauch, on November 12.
+The team's fortunes soon experienced an eventual rejuvenation in their performance, leading to a significant rebound and ultimately achieving a record of 46 wins, 18 losses, and 5 overtime losses under the leadership of Knoblauch.
+This includes a franchise-high 16-game winning streak, setting a new Canadian and franchise record, which during this time, Skinner recorded his 11th consecutive win, beating the franchise record of 10, previously held by Grant Fuhr, on January 23, 2024.